Introducing the All In One

 What Makes The All In One So great?

-The All In One is the ultimate wastewater equipment solution.
+The All In One is the ultimate Stone Fabricators wastewater equipment solution.
 It combines the clarifier, water tank, and pump skid into a single monolithic unit for easier, more compact installations.
 The core of the clarifier (the plate pack) and the control systems have undergone a major generational upgrade.
 The plate pack has been completely redesigned based on computational fluid dynamics and new plate materials, including an exclusive flow regulation technology developed by Full Circle Water.
 They were built to perform at full flow; they do not rely on throttling valves on the slurry inlet line.
+The system removes well over 95% of the solids in the slurry water with virtually no maintenance or babysitting required.
+For CNC spindle feed a simple large filter on the CNC spindle ensures that the water quality needed is met.

 There are two control packages.
 The basic control package offers a similar functionality to our current design (a simple purge timer and a manual on/off switch for the repress pump).
 Basic systems include a stainless-steel pit stir wand for stirring up the pit as needed; the basic controller does not support an automatic pit stir system.